nix-community/srvos/README.md

 ```

-## File structure
+## Modules

-* modules - NixOS modules with options only
+* common, desktop, server - Used to define the type of machine.
-* profiles - NixOS modules with configuration only
+* mixins - config extensions for a given machine.
-* roles - NixOS modules defines machine types
+* roles - designed to take over a machine with the given role.